Our Offerings

 Who owns and operates the properties that collateralize the Fund’s investments?
 How are these operators vetted?

-Real estate investment firms, large and small, own and operate the properties.
+Real estate investment firms own and operate the properties.
 These may include small local operators with 250 units under ownership or behemoths with more than 75,000 units under ownership.
-Origin and third-party originators underwrite property operators to ensure operational competence, infrastructure, and borrower balance sheets sufficiently protect the collateral.
+Origin and third-party originators underwrite property operators to ensure that operational competence, infrastructure and borrower balance sheets sufficiently protect the collateral.

 How is the Fund different from a non-exchange traded REIT?

-Origin’s Strategic Credit Fund is an institutionally priced direct-to-investor fund.
+The Strategic Credit Fund is an institutionally priced direct-to-investor fund.
 A typical non-exchange-traded REIT charges higher fees to non-institutional investors and pays advisors to sell its products.
-The investment strategy of various non-exchange-traded REITs may also vary substantially compared to the Strategic Credit Fund.
+The Strategic Credit Fund’s investment strategy may also vary substantially compared with that of various non-exchange-traded REITs.

 Fund Strategy